Kydz/kydz.api/README.md

 }
 ```

-Also you can add multiple middleware by pass them all into the Kware() method, like so: `Kware(middleware1, middleware2, middleware3...)`
+Also you can add multiple middlewares by passing them all into the Kware() method, like so: `Kware(middleware1, middleware2, middleware3...)`

 ### TODO
 - enhance named parameters with customizable regex